gillian850413/Insight_Stress_Analysis/README.md

 ```

 #### Send Predict Request
-After you serve the model, you can run REST API on http://127.0.0.1:5000/ Click the  "app/predict" function and input the texts you want to predict.
+- After you serve the model, you can run REST API on http://127.0.0.1:5000/ Click the  "app/predict" function and input the texts you want to predict.
 You can input one or multiple sentences.
 Here is an valid input example:
 ```
 ["I like you", "I feel stressful"]
 ```
 Check "Analysis" section for API demo.

-Or you can also run the API directly in terminal by sending prediction request with curl from command line.
+- or you can also run the API directly in terminal by sending prediction request with curl from command line.
 Here is an example:
 ```
 curl -i \